 This year's Cumberland Lodge Police Conference will be exploring the attraction of gangs in order to understand and police them more effectively, and seek to identify best practice in early intervention and prevention strategies.

-The annual event is now in its 38th year.
+Our annual Police Conference is now in its 38th year.
 This year, it will bring together a multi-agency delegation of police officers, academics, non-governmental organisations, policymakers and practitioners, over three days, for a thorough exploration of gang culture and identities in Britain today.